 Misconceptions about bamboo agronomy and cultivation

-Another point to consider, is that bamboo is an umbrella term under which there are over sixteen hundred species.
+Another point to consider is that bamboo is an umbrella term under which there are over sixteen hundred species.
 Therefore, considering the tremendous variation, one must be familiar with the species in order to prescribe the best methods for management.
 That means that bamboo management cannot be applied generically, but must take the specific conditions and characteristics into consideration.
-In this article we will look at two main principles of management.
+In this article, we will look at two main principles of management.

 Bamboo Management depends upon the type of bamboo

 The sympodial root system is categorized by a rhizome with compact and tufted culms, which we commonly call clumping bamboo.
 The monopodial is the bamboo characterized by rhizomes extending horizontally thus known as running bamboo.
-Finally, as the name suggests, amphipodial bamboo has a mixture of the sympodial and monopodial bamboo characteristics.
+Finally, as the name suggests, amphipodial bamboo has a mixture of sympodial and monopodial bamboo characteristics.

 Recognizing these different types of rhizomes is the first step to understanding the proper management of bamboo.
-Whether you’re planting in your garden or raising a plantation, this is the primary criteria to be aware of.
+Whether you’re planting in your garden or raising a plantation, this is the primary criterion to be aware of.

 Bamboo management depends on the objectives